notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 }
 ```

-To see the difference between the host and the container, we can give `shiny-button` above a different
+To see the difference between the host and the container, we can give the button itself a different
 background than the `.container`.
-The red corners you see are part of the host:
+The red corners you see are part of the host; the blue parts are
+the `.container`.

 <img width="142" alt="screen shot 2015-08-11 at 3 23 20 pm" src="https://cloud.githubusercontent.com/assets/1369170/9212326/ed035506-403c-11e5-848a-9b35bbdc8fce.png">

-None of these styles will work, because these divs are well inside the castle:
+Of course, none of these styles will work, because these divs are well inside the castle:

 ```css
 shiny-button .container {